-In order to develop the required bearing and lateral load resistances for the new CCTV, VMS, and speed reader structures, we recommend supporting the CCTV, VMS, and speed reader structures on drilled shaft foundations.
-The CCTV, VMS, and speed reader structures should be supported on 36 or 48-inch diameter drilled shaft foundations.
-Based on the anticipated structural loads and the subsoil conditions encountered at each site, the length of the 36-inch diameter drilled shafts supporting the CCTV and speed reader structures would range from about 12 to 15 feet.
-The length of the 48-inch diameter drilled shafts supporting the VMS structures would range from about 20 to 30 feet.
+In order to develop the required bearing and lateral load resistances for the new CCTV structures, we recommend supporting the CCTV structures on drilled shaft foundations.
+The CCTV structures should be supported on 42-inch diameter drilled shaft foundations.
+Based on the anticipated structural loads and the subsoil conditions encountered at each site, the length of the 42-inch diameter drilled shafts supporting the CCTV structures would range from about 6 to 13 feet.

 The drilled shaft subcontractor will need to have the appropriate equipment and tools to drill through the cobbles, boulders, and basalt rock where encountered.
-Basalt rock was encountered at the Kualakai VMS, Kunia West CCTV, and H-2 CCTV sites.
-Residual and saprolitic soils were encountered at the Kualakai CCTV, H-2 VMS, and Waipio CCTV sites.
+Basalt rock was encountered at the Waikele CCTV and H-2 North CCTV sites.
+Residual and saprolitic soils were encountered at the H-1/Kamehameha CCTV and H-2 South CCTV site.
 It should be noted that there is a high potential for encountering basalt rock in the form of unweathered boulders and cobbles in the residual and saprolitic soils.